 On-site septic systems must be designed according to Washtenaw County standards, and must be inspected and approved by a Sanitarian (health inspector).
 Septic systems are different from municipal sewers because they often have a limited life expectancy, which can be drastically reduced if the system is improperly used or not maintained.
 (See Maintaining Your Septic System.)

-Septic Tank: The septic tank is a buried, watertight container that holds wastewater long enough for solids to settle out (sludge), and oil, grease and hair to float to the surface (scum).
+The septic tank is a buried, watertight container that holds wastewater long enough for solids to settle out (sludge), and oil, grease, and hair to float to the surface (scum).
 Solid materials begin to decompose, and anaerobic breakdown of bacteria takes place.
-Compartments and a baffle or outlet tee in the septic tank prevent the sludge and scum from leaving the tank and entering the drainfield.
-The septic tank needs to be pumped every 3 to 5 years to remove the scum and sludge.
+Most newer septic systems have two septic tanks.
+Compartments and a baffle or outlet tee in the septic tank prevents the sludge and scum from leaving the tank and entering the drainfield.
+Septic tanks need to be pumped every 3 to 5 years to remove the scum and sludge.

 Every time new wastewater enters the septic tank, the same amount of wastewater (or effluent) exits the tank and is pushed into the drainfield.
 If the drainfield is overloaded with too much liquid, it will flood.
 If this happens, the wastewater won't be treated properly and sewage may flow to the surface of the ground or back up into the house.
 A reserve drainfield is an area on your property suitable for a new drainfield system if your current drainfield fails.

 Septic tank wastewater flows to the drainfield, where it percolates into the soil and is filtered.
 Natural processes remove most of the contaminants in the wastewater before it eventually reaches groundwater.
 Aerobic breakdown of bacteria also occurs in the soil.
 Soil that allows for percolation, or drainage, is necessary for successful wastewater treatment.